Marketing and sales alignment working together as one team is really about the customer.

 And so really stepping back to from the customer perspective is a way to do that.

-Heidi: I think the first step is really to sit down and map it out together, and you must start somewhere.
 So, I’m a true believer in, in beginning with a rough idea based on customer insight of what that buying process looks like through the life cycle and not stopping just at revenue but looking at how do we continue to engage those customers.

 Because in the case of Workfront, like many businesses, we have a land and expand strategy where that relationship with customers continues well beyond that first sale.